holistic-web/sandbox/README.md

 # Sandbox

 This is our sandbox to test out technologies to see what they can do for us.

-Most projects in here automatically deploy on merge to master, check the README in the folder for more detailed information.
+## Sanboxes
+- [phaser](phaser): _JS game development framework_